 If you are considering opening or expanding a business in Barrington, this information will help walk you through the various permitting and review processes.
 We hope this will help you avoid surprises that could result in delays that otherwise are avoidable.
 Please note that meeting all the requirements can take several months to complete.

 Not all questions you may have will be answered here.
 Feel free to call Town officials as needed, and we will be happy to work with you to answer any questions.
-The Town of Barrington’s offices are open Monday through Friday, 8:30 a.m. to 4:30 p.m.
+The Town of Barrington, Town Hall is open Monday through Friday, 8:30 a.m. to 4:30 p.m.

 You can also download the Town's Opening a Business in Barrington guide.